 1. Grace is the character and motivation that moved God to offer sinful man forgiveness and salvation based on faith in Jesus Christ rather than perfect obedience to the Law.
 That Jesus obeys the Law perfectly and offers His perfect life on the cross as a restitution or payment for our sins; that we receive perfect righteousness as a gift based on our faith in Jesus (expressed in repentance and baptism); this demonstrates how gracious God is.

 2. Mercy speaks to God's ongoing love for mankind and His blessings upon both believers and unbelievers.
 He blesses unbelievers with life and everything necessary to make life worth living such as family, comfort, physical and emotional blessings, beauty and abundance, etc. He also continues to reach out to unbelievers with the gospel of salvation throughout their lives so that they might believe.
-He also blesses believers with all the same things that unbelievers have ("..the rain falls on the just and the unjust.."
+In addition to this, He blesses believers with all the same things that unbelievers have ("..the rain falls on the just and the unjust.."
 Matthew 5:45).
-In addition to these blessings, the Lord also continues to forgive and restore believers who sin and fall short throughout their lives.
+And, of course, to these blessings, the Lord also continues to forgive and restore believers who sin and fall short throughout their lives.
 This is something that is not available to those who do not believe (I John 1:7-9).

 3. Peace is the result of God's grace and mercy towards the believer.
 A believer is at peace with God because his sins are forgiven and he no longer faces condemnation at judgment (Romans 8:1).
 A believer is at peace with himself because he can forgive himself for not being perfect.
 If God forgives you your sins and imperfections, you can forgive yourself as well.
 You can honestly do your best to serve God and live righteously without feeling stressed or guilty because both you and God know you are not perfect and have allowed Jesus to deal with that imperfection at the cross.
 When Satan accuses me in my conscience of not being perfect, I point him and my conscience to the cross.

-A believer is at peace with others because his relationship with others in now placed on the higher, spiritual level.
+A believer is at peace with others because his relationship with others is now placed on the higher, spiritual level.
 I no longer compete with or judge others because my task as a believer is to love others as Christ has loved me.
 This clear mandate for my expected behavior uncomplicates my life and brings an element of peace to all of my relationships.
-Another element in this greeting that is the same as the one in the first letter.

 B. The source of the blessings (grace, mercy, peace)